lrpsantiago/crs-vanilla/README.md

 # CRS-Vanilla

 Lite version of the CRS for vehicles, ideal for any kind of race, with timing functionalities only and optional mirror sensors.
+(No tyres, no weather, no ERS/DRS/Pit Limiter, no drafting)

 # SETUP
-Prog Block + Antenna and that's it! :D
+- Place a Programmable Block and an Antenna on your car;
+- You can, optionally, place two sensors at the back of your car naming accordingly "Mirror Sensor Right" and "Mirror Sensor Left";